mr-martian/history-flowchart/README.md

 It also has the capability to make graphs for other (fictional) universes.

-Remember to read all doc.txt files before proceeding (in case this wasn't obvious).
+Remember to read all doc.md files before proceeding (in case this wasn't obvious).

 ##File Structure
 - Code